Skip to Main Content

 Original Farming in Africa DJI Agriculture3/25

 In early 2021, South Africa’s second drone flight permit was once again granted to DJI Agriculture.
-Today, DJI Agriculture is the only brand allowed by the South African government for plant protection operations.
+Today, DJI Agriculture is the Manjhanpur only brand allowed by the South African government for plant protection operations.
 Its plant protection drones not only serve South Africa’s sugarcane, forest trees, corn and other crops, but the local team also increases employment opportunities and creates greater value through pilot training programs and community programs.

 PACSys team trained for the people of Tanzania